Implementation of the Decorator Unification Protocol¶

 The value contract allows both

-, to identify decorator arguments and to ensure thatsubstitute = None
+*deco_argsand**deco_kwargsparameters but requires a specific value fordeco_args[0], typicallyNone, to identify decorator arguments and to ensure thatsubstitute = Noneremains unchanged.- Type Contract

 The type contract relies on the correct type of the value captured into